-No significant erosion is anticipated from installation of the lighting standards or replacement of the synthetic turf.
+No significant erosion is anticipated from installation of the lighting standards.
 Standard erosion control measures will be taken to minimize erosion potential.

 2. Air

 a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.